borglandlab/RunningWheel/WheelAnalysis_macOS.md

 12. Number of running wheels (mouse spinners) you will be using.
 13. The first day of the experiment (Must be entered in following the format of DD/MM/YYYY - ex, 01/01/2022 for January first, 20222)
 14. After entering in all of this information you will need to select the button to run at the end of start up to set everything up.
+* For the locations where you would like to save data you can use the folders provided, or select different folders based on your preferences.
+For example, we made our secondary MATLAB saving location to DropBox.

+### Running Wheel with ABA protocol
+In addition to the information above, you will also be asked to enter in the following information:
+1. Location of the ABA worksheet template, which is included within the downloaded zip file.
+2. The trial number.
+3. THe first day of acclimation (assumes two days for acclimation, so make sure it's two days before your baseline starts.
+Again, follow the above format for entering in a date).
+4. Location of MATLAB code for analyzing the mouse weight.
+This is found in a folder called "MouseWeight" under a folder called "MATLAB" in the "Code" folder.
+* For the locations where you would like to save data you can use the folders provided, or select different folders based on your preferences.
+For example, before running the setup, we moved the ABA_template.xlsx file to DropBox, allowing us to access the generated ABA file from various devices.